 Personal Attack Alarms: Monitored Or Passive?

-However, working alone does mean you need to take more care.
-Carrying a personal attack alarm with you whist working can help keep you safe.
 Here are some of the key differences between passive and monitored personal attack alarms.

 Passive Personal Attack Alarms

 The alarm does not actually disable the attacker, so the attack may continue.
 An assailant may continue an attack after the alarm in an attempt to silence it – and in doing so injure the victim.
 The noise could also aggravate an aggressor, causing the situation to escalate.

 Some alarms are easily smothered or muffled if the assailant places a hand over it.
 A victim armed only with a personal alarm really has no control over the situation.
 An alarm that is easily deactivated or muffled may prevent anyone nearby from knowing someone is signalling for help.

 Some personal alarms emit sounds which are very similar to car alarms.
 Some experts feel that a personal alarm may simply be ignored because people are so used to hearing car alarms go off.
 There is often so much background noise that we have grown accustomed to police, ambulance and fire service sirens or car and burglar alarms.
 Therefore, expecting someone to respond to a simple passive personal alarm is an increasing gamble.